jadecobra/python_tdd_exercises/source/setup_tdd_environment.rst

   python3 -m unittest

-  and the terminal updates to show a passing test
+  and the terminal shows a passing test

   .. code-block:: python